Top of the page

-A self-examination is a way for you to check for cancer of the testicles.
+A self-exam is a way for you to check for cancer of the testicles.
 Although testicular cancer is rare, it is one of the most common tumours in men younger than 35.

-By doing this self-examination regularly, you can learn the normal size, shape, and weight of your testicles.
+By doing this self-exam regularly, you can learn the normal size, shape, and weight of your testicles.
 This allows you to note any changes.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.